 Four games into the Series, the Sox are down three games to one.
 But Joe is having second thoughts.
 “It’s hard to play bad,” he tells Lefty.
 He convinces him that they and the others should, from now on, play to win.

-Comiskey and Austrian meet newly elected Judge Kenesaw Landis, who vows to scrub gambling from baseball.
+Comiskey and lawyer Alfred Austrian meet newly elected baseball commissioner Judge Kenesaw Mountain Landis, who vows to scrub gambling from the sport.
 Alone, the two chiefs predict the demise of their all-star team, but see an opportunity to replenish their roster with young and inexpensive sluggers.

 At a bar, Joe runs into Ring.
 He shames Joe, who runs home to Katie and confesses.
 Katie persuades Joe to come clean to Austrian and the public, and the “Black Sox” scandal is blown wide open.

-At a sensation trial, the eight accused players face the scorn of Comiskey and the press.
-The public, though, is on the players side, and when a not guilty verdict is delivered, most celebrate.
+At a sensational trial, the eight accused players face the scorn of Comiskey and the press.
+The public, however, is on the players’ side, and when a not guilty verdict is delivered, most celebrate.
 Katie and Joe’s reprieve, though, is short-lived as Commissioner Landis declares the conspiring players banned from baseball for life, effectively ending their careers.

-Embracing the irony of moment, Ring once again opines of the Joe that once was: “A boy from squalor, who made it big on nothing short of a dream.”
+Embracing the irony of the moment, Ring once again opines about the Joe that once was a boy from squalor, who made it big on nothing short of a dream.